Peritonitis is an infection of the inner lining of your tummy. Left untreated, it can become life threatening.

 - a swollen tummy

 If you're having kidney dialysis treatment, the fluid in the collection bag might look cloudier than usual or contain white flecks.

 Causes of peritonitis

 The lining of the tummy (peritoneum) covers internal organs like the kidneys, liver and bowel.

-If the lining becomes infected, the internal organs it covers can also be damaged.
+If the lining becomes infected and you get peritonitis, the internal organs it covers can also be damaged.